Septoplasty

 Septoplasty and turbinoplasty

-The function of the lower turbinates is to humidify and filter the air inspired by the nose.
-In some cases, the turbinates may be too large and/or inflate when lying down and cause respiratory discomfort.
+The function of the lower turbinates is to humidify and filter the air inhaled by the nose.
+In some cases, the turbinates may be too large and/or inflate when lying down therefore causing respiratory discomfort.
 Radiofrequency or electrocoagulation turbinoplasty involves sending an electric current inside the turbinate, causing retraction and improving breathing.
 It is frequently associated with septoplasty.

-The procedure can take place under local or general anesthesia.
-Local anesthesia is achieved by tamponade with an anesthetic solution.
+The procedure is performed under local or general anaesthesia.
+Local anaesthesia is achieved using pledgets soaked with an anaesthetic solution.

 The probe is then placed in the inferior turbinate for 5 10 seconds on each side.